TOP STORIES GUESTBOOK

 I stopped reading from the approved evangelical reading list and began to distance myself from the evangelical agenda.
 I discovered new authors and new voices at the bookstore--Thomas Merton, Henri Nouwen and St. Teresa of Avila.
 The more I read, the more intrigued I became.
 Contemplative spirituality seemed to open up a whole new way for me to understand and experience God.
 I was deeply moved by works like The Cloud of Unknowing, The Dark Night of the Soul and the Early Writings of the Desert Fathers.2

 It seemed to Susan that the church removing certain links was merely a damage-control tactic to avoid public scrutiny.
 And even though some links were removed, other troubling ones remained and do so to this day.
-One of those is Beliefnet.com, an extremely popular, high-traffic website that services all religions.
+One of these is Beliefnet.com, an extremely popular, high-traffic website that services all religions.
 Strangely, Susan's "evangelical church" was linking directly to Beliefnet.com's Catholic section.
-This, of course, would be in line with contemplative spirituality that was pioneered into the evangelical church by Catholic monks (Merton, Keating, Pennington).
+This, of course, falls in line with contemplative spirituality that was pioneered into the evangelical church by Catholic monks (Merton, Keating, Pennington).
 But strange, because Susan's church was denying being contemplative.

 Beliefnet.com has an array of departments that represent every religious tradition under the sun.
 Some of the departments include: A Course in Miracles, Wicca, New Thought, Hindu, Unitarian Universalist and so on.
-There is even information on warlocks and an article on the Pagan and Earth-Based section titled "Welcome Your Baby: Pagan Traditions."
+There is even information on warlocks and an article in the Pagan and Earth-Based section titled "Welcome Your Baby: Pagan Traditions."
 Another section is by a homosexual warlock.
 Banners flash throughout the site, beckoning visitors to join particular groups.
 And the Christianity section is inundated with eastern-mysticism sympathizing figures like Marcus Borg, Tony Jones, and suggestions for practicing eastern-style meditation.
 Clearly, Beliefnet.com is not a website that a biblical church would point their congregants to.
-Author and researcher Ray Yungen, in hearing about the church linking to Beliefnet.com, said: "It has a buffet-style approach to spirituality.
+Author and researcher Ray Yungen, in hearing about the church linking to Beliefnet.com, commented: "It has a buffet-style approach to spirituality.
 In other words, whatever suits your taste--so typical of the emerging church view."

 Other links that remained on Susan's church website are Discipleship Journal and SoJourners Magazine, both heavy proponents of contemplative/emerging spirituality.

 As Susan learned the nature of this "new spirituality," she became increasingly alarmed.
-And as she began talking about it with the leadership at her church, it became apparent to her that this was going to be no small matter, and that her concerns were not going to be welcomed by her church's pastors and elders.
+And as she began talking about it with the leadership at her church, it became apparent to her that this was going to be no small matter and that her concerns were not going to be welcomed by her church's pastors and elders.
 After several agonizing weeks of discussion, prayer, and turmoil, Susan and her husband sadly left their church.
 They knew they could not, in good conscience, leave their sons (and themselves) in harm's way.

 But for Susan, the battle was only just beginning.
 One of her son's was scheduled to go on a missions trip to Europe with his Christian high school group.
 But at a parent's meeting, when Susan asked one of the leaders if the students would be attending any of the "boiler rooms" (Catholic-oriented contemplative "prayer" rooms) when they were in the UK, the leader curtly replied, "We'll go where ever the Lord leads."
 Susan thought perhaps he did not know what the boiler rooms were, but his sharp answer worried her.
 By this time in Susan's research, she had learned that the UK boiler rooms, started by mystic proponent Pete Greig (Red Moon Rising) were not something she wanted her young son to take part in.
 And Susan suspected that the reason for the swift dismissal of her question at the parent's meeting was because she was becoming known as a trouble-making parent who didn't understand the wave of the future for Christianity.